swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 **Argument Parser:**

-* We will leverage the `ArgumentExtractor` from the `swift-package-manager` project ([https://github.com/swiftlang/swift-package-manager/blob/main/Sources/PackagePlugin/ArgumentExtractor.swift](https://github.com/swiftlang/swift-package-manager/blob/main/Sources/PackagePlugin/ArgumentExtractor.swift)).
+* We propose to leverage the `ArgumentExtractor` from the `swift-package-manager` project ([https://github.com/swiftlang/swift-package-manager/blob/main/Sources/PackagePlugin/ArgumentExtractor.swift](https://github.com/swiftlang/swift-package-manager/blob/main/Sources/PackagePlugin/ArgumentExtractor.swift)).
 This is a simple argument parser used by the Swift Package Manager.
 The relevant files will be copied into the plugin.

 **HTTP Client:**